 – Dave Pruett, NASA researcher and Emeritus Professor of Mathematics, Huffington Post

 With the support of over 300 scientists, professors, MD's and thought leaders, our 18 point Manifesto for a Post-materialist Science is a touchstone for the movement.
-The website expands on and supports this, and offers a window on the wider movement, the principals involved, their research, conferences, journals, lectures and other relevant resources.
+The website expands on and supports this, and offers a window onto the wider movement, the principal people involved, their research, conferences, journals, lectures and other relevant resources.

 The Campaign for Open Science was born out of the Summit on Post Materialist Science held at Canyon Ranch in Tucson, Arizona, in February 2014, convened by Gary Schwartz, Mario Beauregard and Lisa Miller.
 The eight participants in the summit are the founders of the campaign for Open Science.
 Sebastian Penraeth is Editorial Director.